-We recognise that the vast majority of parents/carers and visitors are supportive of the school and behave in a reasonable manner.
-We understand that, as part of life there can be occasional frustrations and misunderstandings which can negatively impact this relationship and on rare occasions can result in aggression, verbal and/or physical abuse towards members of school staff or the wider school community.
+The vast majority of parents, carers and others visiting our school are keen to work with us and are supportive of the school.
+However, on the rare occasions when a negative attitude towards the school is expressed, this can result in aggression, verbal and or physical abuse towards members of school staff or the wider school community.

-We expect and require our staff to behave professionally in these difficult situations and attempt to defuse the situation where possible, seeking the involvement of other colleagues where appropriate.
-However, all members of staff have the right to work without fear of violence and abuse.
+The governing body expects and requires its members of staff to behave professionally in these difficult situations and attempt to defuse the situation where possible, seeking the involvement as appropriate of other colleagues.
+However, all members of staff have the right to work without fear of violence and abuse, and the right, in an extreme case, of appropriate self-defense.